 My mom was born in Argentina.
 She has always made dulce de leche by just throwing the can of sweetened condensed milk into a pot and just letting the water boil for a few hours.
 Never have i ever heard of the can exploding.
 She's done this my whole life and i'm 37.

-here.
+I made this and wrote about it here.
 It was really tasty but for some reason it got hard as a brick when I put the leftovers in the fridge, something that doesn't happen when I make it the old fashioned way.
 Any ideas on why this happened?

 I am wondering if the sweetened consensed milk tin has a pull-off top on it, would that be safe to put in a pot of water and boil for several hours, or is the top likely to blow off?